Marco Brambilla: Pop culture as spectacle

 Jumping off from his experience in Hollywood filmmaking, Brambilla's work explores the history and influence of pop culture through the lens of Guy Debord's "spectacle," or how images commodify human experiences by oversaturation.

 In an interview with 032c, Brambilla discussed how Hollywood film has "largely become an exercise in spectacle," hyper-saturating the media landscape with pop-culture imagery.
 In doing so, his work comments on "our ability to absorb images, our ability to be distracted, our ability to be entertained - our ability to be confronted with all those things simultaneously."

 While the theme of pop culture as spectacle is particularly prominent in his Megaplex series — using scenes, characters and images from films to create elaborate "video collages" — his work broadly deals with "transition, our culture's constant acceleration and emotional connection and disconnection through technology."
 In this respect, Brambilla satirizes mass media, which "can be interpreted as apocalyptic or Utopian in nature."

-In a review by The Art Newspaper's extended reality panel, Eron Rauch describes "Heaven's Gate," one of four artworks from his Megaplex series, as an example of American maximalism in art, comparing it to "Patrick Nagatani or Andrée Tracey; prestige TV openings; Daniel R. Small’s wry archaeology of the set of Cecil B De Mille's The Ten Commandments; “magic eye” books; California sci-fi cults; Broadway theatre set flats rotated by stagehands during musical numbers; and some manner of collision of 90s animated GIF-laden Tripod pages; and the panoramic fractalling of Jackson Pollock."

 Metaverse

-The term "metaverse" was coined by Neal Stephenson in the book Snow Crash, which constitutes Stephenson's vision of how a virtual reality-based Internet might evolve in the near future, exploring subjects on cryptography, memetics, and the dawn of the information age.
-Resembling a massively multiplayer online game (MMOG), the Metaverse is populated by user-controlled avatars, as well as system daemons.
-In late 1996, it was announced that writer-director Jeffrey Nachmanoff would adapt the novel for The Kennedy/Marshall Company and Touchstone Pictures with Brambilla attached to direct the film.
-While the film did not get made, Brambilla's interest on the subject continued in his work as an artist.

-One of Brambilla's earliest works Halflife is a multi-channel video installation that juxtaposes surveillance footage of video gamers in cyber-cafés playing the popular MMOG Counter-Strike with a live video feed of the game world in which they are playing.
-Through Halflife, Brambilla conjures Debord's spectacle, Stephenson's metaverse, as well as Jean Baudrillard's theory of hyperreality, exploring not only the "breakdown of the dialectic between reality and virtuality", but also "poignantly [illuminates] the psychology of the individual within shared spaces and our ambivalent relationship to the spectacle."